Treatment of Pneumonia

 Reading time: 2 min

-Antibiotic treatment is selected according to the microorganism that has caused the pneumonia.
+Antibiotic treatment should be started as soon as possible.
 The following factors are taken into account when selecting a treatment: severity of the pneumonia; most probable cause (based on clinical, epidemiological and radiological data); and the antibiotic resistance of the microorganisms most commonly found in our environment a microorganism is said to be resistant to an antibiotic when the drug is unable to eliminate it because it can survive its antimicrobial effect).
+If the microorganism that caused the pneumonia is detected, antibiotic treatment should be reviewed and adjusted.

 The aim of antibiotic therapy is to destroy the bacteria causing the infection or stop it from multiplying.
 It is important that patients finish the full course of antibiotic treatment to prevent the appearance of antibiotic resistance.
 If patients interrupt antibiotic therapy before the end of the course they run the risk that the pneumonia-causing bacteria will start growing and multiplying again; this could lead to an even more severe infection.